SijmenSchoon/migrash/README.md

-# migrash
+# migrashon
 Very simple migration tool for PostgreSQL, written only in BASH script and SQL.

 ## But why?
 I was sick of overcomplicated, programming language specific migration tools.
 And I was up for a fun, small programming project.
-So I made migrash.
+So I made migrashion.

 ## What does the name mean?
-Migrate and Shell, mashed up into one word.
-I pronounce it as "mih-grawsh".
+Migration and Shell, mashed up into one word.
+It used to be called migrash, but that ended on rash and that wasn't great.
+It's pronounced like migration.
-I know it's Hebrew (מִגְרָשׁ) (haha try to select that, Unicode right-to-left is funny right) for common/open land but that's unrelated.

 ## How do I use it?
 First, back up your database.
 Back it up every time you use this tool for God's